[HISTORY: Adopted by the Common Council of the City of Lodi as § 10.11 of the City Code. Amendments noted where applicable.]

 White goods shall be the property owner's responsibility to dispose of.

-All nonrecyclable material not referred to in Subsection A of this section shall be placed in a refuse bag authorized by the City of Lodi.
-All refuse bags placed for disposal shall be securely tied shut.
-Only authorized bags will be picked up.
-Authorized bags will be made available for purchase from the City at a price to be established by the Common Council by resolution.
+All nonrecyclable material not referred to in Subsection A of this section shall be placed in an authorized refuse cart provided by the City of Lodi.
+All refuse carts placed for disposal shall be placed at the curb or other location designated by the Director of Public Works for pickup by 7:00 a.m.

 No person shall throw or deposit any solid waste on the private property of another person within the City of Lodi except as authorized by the person owning the private property.